 In addition to their online resource, couples can also shop in person at one of their locations.
 “This is useful for guests who prefer an in-person shopping experience rather than an online resource,” says Marbais.
 “Target also offers a one-year return policy which is extremely useful.”

-If you are opting for experience-oriented gifts, Honeyfund is one of the best online wedding registries to choose from.
+If you’re more interested in money instead of wedding gifts, Honeyfund is one of the best online registries to choose from.
 “This website allows you to create a trip itinerary to share with guests, itemizing things such as transportation passes, museum tickets, dinners, and more so that each person can choose what to gift you with,” says Carlson.
 “Better yet, they have an open-ended gift card registry if loved ones want to purchase something different.”
-Her all-time favorite detail is that the site allows you to link to an online store registry as well so your guests can also purchase you other items that are not honeymoon-centered.
+Her all-time favorite detail is that the site allows you to link to an online store registry as well so your guests can also purchase physical items as well.
+In other words?
+You can make your Honeyfund page super versatile!

 Can’t decide between stores?
-Consider Blueprint as your online wedding registry.
+Consider Blueprint as the online registry for all your favorite brands.
 “You create a universal registry with gifts from various stores of your choice, and there’s a neat feature where you can view any item in your home with AR technology,” says Carlson.
 “Blueprint offers group gifting as well so that friends and family can go in on larger gifts together!”

 Crate and Barrel and their sister brand CB2 are some of Weinberg’s favorite stores for home furnishings, so she says she can’t help but recommend them as great online wedding registries.
-“You can’t get everything on your registry at these places, but you can add some solid items for your kitchen, bath, and overall home decor,” she says.
+“You can’t get everything on your registry at these places, but you can add some solid items for your kitchen, bath, dining room, and overall home decor,” she says.
+If you’re looking more furniture options, you might also consider tried-and-true Pottery Barn and Williams-Sonoma.

-Chances are, you are familiar with Amazon—the enormous online retailer that sells just about everything under the sun.
-Well, it’s no surprise that they an Amazon wedding registry makes it easier than ever to register.
+You might have heard of this small, boutique retailer called Amazon.
+LOL.
+Well, it’s no surprise that they an Amazon wedding registry makes it easier than ever to register for everything from appliances to dishes and even lawnmowers.
 “It’s a brand that most everyone knows, loves, and is comfortable with,” says Marbais.
 “Amazon Prime is applicable to items being purchased off of the registry which is wonderful for any last-minute shoppers—and usually includes free shipping!”

 Wedding registry etiquette tips

-Before you start creating your wedding registry, consider these etiquette tips shared by experts.
+Before you start creating your registry, consider these etiquette tips shared by experts.

 Don’t register at the last minute: